✓ Updated May 2026

 Airport Bus (711 & 712)

-These are the most straightforward and budget-friendly ways to get from Larnaca International Airport (LCA) to the city center and the Finikoudes promenade.
-They run frequently and are ideal for solo travelers or those on a tight budget.
+These are the most direct and budget-friendly ways to get from Larnaca International Airport (LCA) to the city center and the Finikoudes promenade.
+They run frequently and are a lifesaver after a long flight.

 Taxis

 Taxis are readily available at the airport, hotels, and major tourist spots.
-They are convenient for direct transfers, especially if you have a lot of luggage or are traveling in a small group.
+They are convenient for door-to-door service, especially if you have a lot of luggage or are traveling in a group.

 Cycling